 We mail an annual fundraising letter to individuals and businesses in the community who have expressed an interest in supporting those less fortunate and in need of food.

-According to the 2017 Census, there are approximately 82,048 Chester County residents age 65 and over.
+According to the 2019 Census, there are 524,989 Chester County residents and 16.8% are 65 years and older.
 MOW anticipates that this statistic will continue to rise.
 MOWCC is looking for ways to respond to the expected increase in the client base and how to meet the increasing financial needs.

 In-kind refers to services provided other than money.
 In our case, this refers to the many hours our volunteers give in delivering meals to our clients.
 If it were not for our volunteers, we would have to hire someone to deliver meals.
 That cost is our "in-kind" expense.